chips-act-funding-semiconductor-fabs

 How we can help

-Deloitte has helped many leading global companies successfully deliver their most complex mission-critical megaprojects.
-We have also helped companies get their troubled projects back on track.
-As we work across numerous industries and asset classes, we constantly develop new and unique insights to improve megaproject performance—we bring these insights to our clients every day to help them enhance the delivery of their most important capital programs and projects.
+Deloitte has widespread industry experience helping leading global companies successfully deliver their most complex mission-critical megaprojects and build sustained advantage.
+We have also helped companies get their troubled projects back on track through a targeted approach to transformation.
+As we work across numerous industries and asset classes, we constantly develop new and unique insights to improve megaproject performance, bringing these insights to our clients every day to help them enhance the delivery of their most important capital projects—and create new possibilities.

 Endnotes